AgoraIO-Usecase/HQ/README.md

 - Solution-for-TeamUpMode-Http-obs-studio **Adding OBS support, on top of Solution-for-TeamUpMode-Http**

+### Suggestion: Use HQ 2nd stage SDK and pick up the right branch for your development.

 ### Developers should make some configurations before running app/service

 - **For security reason, in production environment, please enable [Dynamic key/ or Access Token which is new version of Dynamic Key](https://document.agora.io/cn/1.14/instruction/key.html)**